sonaljain067/Seashore-Grasp/README.md

 ## What it does
 This application has a personalized setup learning resource where users can tune in and switch between different learning platforms without being distracted.
 Also, by this application user would have a centralized platform to look after and could make the learning journey smooth.

-## How we built it
+## How it's built
 This application is simply built by HTML, CSS, Javascript.

-## Accomplishments that I'm proud of
-Interactive Interface of the website

 ## What I have learned
-How to create a good UI experience for users?
+Importance of good UI experience